Piperski13/powerplant-dashboard/README.md

   This middleware checks if the user is logged in using Passport.js.
   It ensures that only authenticated users can access protected routes.
   If the user is not authenticated, they are redirected to the login page.
   This middleware is applied globally to all `/viewPage` and `/records` routes to protect access from unauthorized users.

+- **upload.array("myFile", 3)**:
+  This middleware handles file uploads using Multer.
+  It allows users to upload up to 3 files per request and makes them available in `req.files` for further processing (e.g., saving metadata in the database or storing files on disk).

 ---